Planning guidelines for the social media component of any live event.

 - Determine how you'll generate conversation around your event, rather than just issuing press releases in social channels.
 Come up with questions and discussion points in advance, and make sure your process is sustainable.
 Start discussions before your event in order to be inclusive and transparent.
 Use the opportunity to get valuable feedback that can help shape your event even further.

 - If it's practical and at all possible, livestream the event to include all interested parties outside of the room.
-ALA has a Google Plus page with Hangouts and an official, nonprofit YouTube channel you can use for your event.
+ALA has an official, nonprofit YouTube channel you can use for your event.
 ALA ITTS also has a webcam and a video camera you can borrow if you need equipment to help with this.
 If it's not possible to livestream, try to record some videos you can post afterwards.
 You can also record and post the livestream to ALA's channels.

 - Create visual materials ahead of time that you can use in your posts leading up to and during your event.
 Pictures, animated images, and videos all do well on various platforms and will make your content more appealing.